 4. Money for college and more

-Recent changes to legislation have expanded the use of 529 savings plans.
+Legislative changes have expanded the use of 529 savings plans.
 You can now use the money on:

 - Student loan repayment — lifetime limit of $10,000